 The tutorial directories are as follows:

-Before we run the WGS processing workflow, we want to adjust the inputs to match those in your new project.
-The workflow that we want to submit is described by the file /cwl/ and the inputs are given by the file /yml/.
+.
 Note: while all the cwl files are needed to describe the full workflow only the single yml with the workflow inputs is needed to run the workflow.
 The additional yml files (in the helper folder) are provided for testing purposes or if one might want to test or run an underlying subworkflow or cwl for a command line tool by itself.

 Several of the inputs in the yml file point to original content addresses of collections that you make copies of in our New Project.
 These still work because even though we made copies of the collections into our new project we haven’t changed the underlying contents.
 However, by changing this file is in general how you would alter the inputs in the accompanying yml file for a given workflow.

-The command to submit to the Arvados Playground Cluster is arvados-cwl-runner.
+The command to submit to the Arvados Playground Cluster is arvados-cwl-runner

 To submit the WGS processing workflow , you need to run the following command replacing YOUR_PROJECT_UUID with the UUID of the new project you created for this tutorial.